DingleBinky/manga-for-beginners/README.md

 My original design was to go with a comic style background with some manga panels which was changed later to a basic parchment background because the manga panels made the screen look cluttered, I was gonna go for a gray transparent background with white text for the main component of the website but later changed it to a black transparent background as it was easier on the eyes.
 I created 2 sides for the list of manga to minimize the amount of scrolling, on smaller screens this was unavoidable

+## Features

+### Index

+The home page is the main component of the website, it contains the manga I chose to use as the purpose of the website.
+Each manga on the list has my best attempt at a brief explanation of them and an accompanying image to give each manga a feeling of variety and how much each one differs from the other.

+### Gallery

+I decided to create a gallery page as a sort of extension for each manga, so that people can have a look at a number of art before or after they decide to read the home page.
+Art is a big part of manga, and since humans devour with their eye, I thought a gallery page would be a good addition or alternative.

+### Suggestion/Feedback

+There are thousands of different manga out there and I have not come close to reading them all, therefore I created this suggestion page for those with recommendations who would be inclined to share them and asd more variety to the website as time goes on and I have also added an optional feedback section for the purposes of determining if the website has helped people.

 ## Technologies used

 * HTML